Lawyers: You Can Help

 If you’d like more information about how to get involved or unsure where to start, please contact Jodi.Feldman [at] dccsystem.gov (Jodi Feldman), Pro Bono Manager.

-To register for the Honor Roll, attorneys must simply submit a declaration indicating that they have provided 50 or more hours of pro bono work – or 100 or more hours for the High Honor Roll – in 2024.
-Attorneys may submit applications online at https://dcbar.knack.com/pro-bono-honor-roll#home/.
-Bulk applications may be submitted by office administrators, and directions for doing so are on the website.
-Honorees will be recognized on the Courts' website and elsewhere.
+To register for the Honor Roll, attorneys must submit a declaration indicating that they provided 50 or more hours of pro bono service – or 100 or more hours for the High Honor Roll – in 2025.

-We recommend that attorneys employed by large firms/organizations check to see if the firm/organization is intending to submit a bulk list on behalf of its employees.
-If not, attorneys are welcome and encouraged to submit an individual declaration.
+We recommend that attorneys employed by large firms/organizations check to see if their firm/organization is intending to include them in a bulk submission.
+If not, attorneys are encouraged to complete an individual submission.

 Choosing Pro Bono in the DC Courts